wp-plugins/erident-custom-login-and-dashboard/readme.txt

 = Can I export settings? =
 Yeah!
 With version 3.0 Import/Export plugin settings feature added.
 Your life made easy.

+= How will I put opacity on Login Form =
+You can achieve it by either using a transparent png/gif image or you can use the "opacity" feature added in ver:3.3 Add a background color for Login form and set an opacity to it.
+Default will be 1, means the background color will be opaque. changing it to 0.5 will give you 50% transparency.
+Just play around it.
+Make sure that there is no image on Login form background.

 == Screenshots ==

 1. The complete options on the settings page.
 2. This is the default Login Page Demo

 == Changelog ==

+= 3.3 =
+* Added Background Opacity feature to the Login Form
+* Now Register button will also take same color of Login button

 = 3.2 =
 * Minor fix for Logo size option.